 The People’s Market is brought to Jackson by local non-profit Slow Food in the Tetons, with the goal to “connect community with good, clean, fair food.”
 Visitors to the market can find locally produced food from farmers, ranchers, food entrepreneurs and prepared food vendors.
 If you’ve picked up the newest issue of Dishing, you’ll notice a particularly thick insert in its pages.
-This would be the first ever Local Food Guide- a collaboration between Dishing, Slow Food in the Tetons, Jackson Hole Farmers Market, Snake River Brewing, and the University of Idaho Teton County Extension.
+This would be the second annual Local Food Guide- a collaboration between Dishing, Slow Food in the Tetons, Snake River Brewing, and The Hub Bicycles.

 We spend a lot of time carefully selecting People’s Market vendors every year with clear selection criteria supporting sustainability and good, clean, fair producer practices. ~Scott Steen, Slow Food in the Tetons Executive Director

-The local food guide is a resource for navigating the range of vendors we are fortunate to select from at both the People’s Market and the Jackson Hole Farmer’s Market: every Saturday morning on the Town Square July 7-September 22 from 8 a.m.-12 p.m.
-The handy food guide keeps track of these schedules for you, and lists locally grown and made foods and restaurants that source locally.
+The handy food guide lists locally grown and made foods, as well as restaurants that source locally.
 A key at the beginning of the guide will direct you to producers for beef, poultry, bread, pork, lamb, grains, goat products, produce, packaged food, eggs and dairy.